 Kimchi, a fermented vegetable dish, is an integral part of Korean cuisine.

 Some over-achieving Korean cooks create their own Kimchi by fermenting vegetables like cabbage, carrots and radishes along with Korean spices like gochugaru to make kimchi in their home kitchens.
-Others buy the Korean food staple at food markets or online.
+Others buy the Korean food staple at food markets.
+You can even buy Kimchi from Amazon.

 19 Ma Po Tofu (China)